 The last assessment of Demand Model Smoothing as applied to NDM demand estimation was presented at the DESC meeting on 24th February 2021.
 The results of the assessment confirmed that the objective of Demand Model Smoothing to reduce year on year volatility in the EUC models was being achieved.
 DESC supported Xoserve's recommendation to continue with the application of three-year Demand Model Smoothing in the manner currently applied.
-DESC agreed that the next review of the application of Demand Model Smoothing should take place in Autumn 2022 and could possibly be delayed by a further year should DESC agree there were more useful work plan items for DESC to analyse.
+The Smoothing process is reviewed periodically with the next review of the application planned for Autumn 2023.